sethusabarish/dagster-dbt-duckdb-sandbox/README.md

-# DAGSTER-DBT-DUCKDB-SANDBOX
+# 3D SANDBOX (DAGSTER-DBT-DUCKDB)

-A sandbox pipeline to explore the portable MDS.
-It can be used to build and test ETL pipelines or maintaining a mini-warehouse
+A portable easy running sandbox stack (made of Dagster - DBT - Duckdb) to build and test ETL pipelines or maintaining a mini-warehouse

 ## Components